 Are Businesses Digitally Transforming or Stuck in Neutral

-As private and public organizations move to adopt and implement the latest technologies to build out their information management ecosystems and digitally transform their operational processes, there are challenges to be overcome in extending the capabilities—once confined to the desktop—beyond the corporate walls to comprehensive transactional processes.
+Private and public organizations move to adopt and implement the latest technologies to build out their information management ecosystems and digitally transform their operational processes, there are challenges to overcome in extending the capabilities—once confined to the desktop—beyond the corporate walls to comprehensive transactional processes.

 Key Findings in the State of Information Management Report

 - Twenty-four percent of respondents report that many of their processes are completely digital.

 - Fifty-five percent of respondents cite costs and productivity as their biggest driver for Digital Transformation.

 - Twenty-nine percent of respondents are formulating Information Governance (IG) policies for decision making.
 In fact, 27% indicating they make decisions based upon their established IG policies.

 - Chaos is the description used by 23% of respondents in relation to governance and management of multi-channel inbound information.

 - Outlander is the label 29% of respondents placed upon themselves in relation to cloud migration.

 - In the most recent state of information management report, enhanced automated processes and workflows are in place among 18% of respondents with an additional 42% citing they are in the process of doing so.